St Margaret's

 Under the leadership of a number of priests, the congregation of St Margaret's continued mission work in the Easter Road area.
 The church became independent of St Paul's in 1898 and was made an incumbency in 1925.

-The Lectern and front Altar was made by Harry Femister in memory of his comrades who drowned when HMS Anselm, a British Troop transport ship, was sunk by a torpedo en route from Gourock to Freetown, on 5 July 1941 during WW2.
-Harry served St Margaret's as head Sacristan from 1990 until his death in 2010.
+The Lectern and Nave Altar were made by Harry Femister in memory of his comrades who drowned when HMS Anselm, a British Troop transport ship, was sunk by a torpedo en route from Gourock to Freetown, on 5 July 1941 during WW2.
+Harry served St Margaret's as head Sacristan from 1990 until his death in 2011.
 He would have been 100 on the 14 September 2021, and was remembered by the congregation for the work he did for the church he loved so much.

 The church has been an important centre for the Easter Road area and some members of the present congregation have family links with the church going back to the early days.
 The church school closed after the Second World War.